Skip to main content

 Lotus Yoga

 Lotus Yoga offers a wide variety of classes and programs, primarily taught in Vinyasa style.
-Its downfall for me was that the narration lacked detail and explanation and was hard to follow compared to many other apps, especially for a beginner-level yogi.
+Its downfall was that the narration lacked detail and explanation and was hard to follow compared to many other yoga apps, especially for a beginner-level yogi.
 In the classes I took, Lotus Yoga didn’t offer many suggestions to make workouts easier for those who have injuries or more challenging for those who are more advanced.

 I liked that Lotus Yoga has many programs to choose from, like the “always be in a good mood” program.
-It made it easy for users to focus on one goal and have classes ready to go to work toward that goal—but, in the end, the instruction itself fell flat for me.
+It made it easy for users to focus on one goal and have classes ready to work toward that goal—but, in the end, the instruction itself fell flat for me.

 Pros